Premiere Pro AV1: Does Premiere Pro Support to Import/Export AV1?

 Step 3.
 Make sure the hardware accelerator option is ticked on.
 Generally, it's ticked automatically if your computer is configured with qualified graphic cards.

 Step 4.
 Click Browse to set a destination folder if necessary.
 Tap the RUN button to start transcoding AV1 files.
 It'll be finished in a very short time.

 To the Conclusion

 Though Premiere Pro doesn't support AV1 encoding natively, you can add plugins to encode AV1 files in Premiere Pro.
 Of course, the process could be convoluted and complicated.
-If you don't want to experience this tough process, you can transcode AV1 files with WinX HD Video Converter Deluxe in advance before importing it to Premiere Pro.
+If you don't want to experience this tough process, you can transcode AV1 files with WinX HD Video Converter Deluxe to Premiere Pro supported file format in advance before importing it to Premiere Pro.